Muhammad-Hussain456/OOP/01_intro_oop.md

 ## 1️⃣ Encapsulation

- Used for Bundling, Data Hiding and Controlled Access
+ Used for Bundling/Grouping, Data Hiding and Controlled Access

-**Note:** Basic encapsulation (bundling) is automatically used whenever we create a class and object because a class groups data and methods together.
+**Note:** Basic encapsulation (bundling) is automatically used whenever we create a class and object because a class groups/bundles data and methods together.
-However, for **true encapsulation** (data hiding + controlled access), we need additional programming constructs.
+However, for **true encapsulation** (Bundling/Grouping + data hiding + controlled access), we need additional programming constructs.

 Without these, the class is just a container, not truly encapsulated.